scalastyle/scalastyle.github.com/rules.markdown

 								<td>sun._,java.awt._</td>
 								</tr></table>

+### Example configuration
+<pre>TBD</pre>
 ### org.scalastyle.scalariform.MagicNumberChecker - Checks for use of magic numbers

  * id - magic.number
  * description - Checks for use of magic numbers
  * class - org.scalastyle.scalariform.MagicNumberChecker
  * default level - WarningLevel

+#### Justification
+Replacing a magic number with a named constant can make code easier to read and understand, and can avoid some subtle bugs.

+#### Description
+A simple assignment to a val is not considered to be a magic number, for example:

+    val foo = 4

+is not a magic number, but

+    var foo = 4

+is considered to be a magic number.

 #### Parameters
 <table width="80%"><tr><th>Parameter</th><th>Description</th><th>Type</th><th>Default Value</th></tr><tr><td>ignore</td>